HubertusVIE/BitcoinCredit/README.md

 ### Backend

-Make sure to have at least Rust version 1.77 as well as a recent version of toolchain installed.
+Make sure to have at least Rust version 1.77 as well as a recent version of the toolchain installed.
 Furthermore protobuf and openssl are necesssary.

 #### On Ubuntu
 ```bash